Puklyer/Libary-Project/README.md

 # Library App - Library Management System
+!!! important This application is currently not working properly; the window opens, but the button actions don't work correctly.
+I will complete the missing parts soon.
 ## Description
 Windows Forms application for library management, developed in C# with Visual Studio 2022 and MS Access database.